This is one of my go-to party cake recipes that makes a great, moist and delicious chocolate cake that’s impressive looking, but simple.

 - Add sugar, water, lemon juice and cornstarch to a medium saucepan over medium heat.
 Stir well to combine.
 Add raspberries and cook, stirring often, until raspberries have softened into the sauce and the sauce has thickened.
 Allow to cool completely before filling cake.
 (See notes for seedless raspberry filling.)

 - Combine butter and cocoa powder.
 Add powdered sugar, milk, and vanilla extract and beat until smooth and creamy!
+Add additional powdered sugar, to thicken, or milk, to the the frosting, if needed.

 Assemble your cake: